aiven/devportal/docs/products/kafka/howto/kafka-streams-with-aiven-for-kafka.rst

 Customize ``KafkaMusicExample.java``
 ''''''''''''''''''''''''''''''''''''

-Similar changes need to be performed in the file ``KafkaMusicExample.java`` always replacing the placeholders with the connection parameters fetched in the :ref:`prerequisite phase<kafka-streams-prereq>`.
+Similar changes need to be performed in the file ``KafkaMusicExample.java``, replacing the placeholders with the connection parameters fetched in the :ref:`prerequisite phase<kafka-streams-prereq>`.

 1. Add the following dependencies